utilmind/garbage-collector/README.md

 PLEASE BE CAREFUL!
 AUTHORS ARE NOT RESPONSIBLE IF YOU ACCIDENTALLY DELETE SOMETHING IMPORTANT!

+UPD.
+This tool was created because author was not aware that Linux already have standard tool `find`.
+E.g. `$ find <path> -type f -mtime <days> -delete`.
+However you still can use this code if you prefer to have cross-platform code for this purpose, or would like to use it as a base for your customized solution.

 # TODO
 * Support multiple paths in single run, as `-dir=[...]` argument.
 Either comma `,` or pipe `|` separated.